-Early Etruscan, as well as early Greek work, is as a rule of gold only, but it is also found now and then with small inlays of glass small enamel work, and also with bear amber, carnelian, figured and opaque a onyx, plasma, and banded agate; pearls are made use of, both as small, tasse pendants, and for heads of pins.
-Teetl small flint arrow-heads, probably consider talismans, are often found.
+Early Etruscan, as well as early Greek work, is as a rule of gold only, but it is also found now and then with small inlays of glass and small enamel work, and also with beads of amber, carnelian, figured and opaque glass, onyx, plasma, and banded agate; pearls also are made use of, both as small, tassel-like pendants, and for heads of pins.
+Teeth and small flint arrow-heads, probably considered as talismans, are often found.

-It seems probable that the mediæval chemists who spent their lives in the of chemistry, with the object of finding out to transmute commoner metals into gold, not so far from the truth as is supposed.
-Recent discoveries tend to show that sup "elements" are more largely divisible they are thought to be, and, with further ledge, gold may well prove to be process from substances now considered free from Indeed, as I write, I find on my table a process of a company formed to extract gold sea-water.
-I wish it success, but all the contained in a ton of sea-water is only we small fraction of a penny.
+It seems probable that the mediæval alchemists who spent their lives in the study of chemistry, with the object of finding out how to transmute commoner metals into gold, were not so far from the truth as is supposed.
+Recent discoveries tend to show that supposed "elements" are more largely divisible than they are thought to be, and, with further knowledge, gold may well prove to be procurable from substances now considered free from it.
+Indeed, as I write, I find on my table a prospectus of a company formed to extract gold from sea-water.
+I wish it success, but all the gold contained in a ton of sea-water is only worth a small fraction of a penny.

-The gold ornaments made by the Ashant perhaps, the best available instances of tive work in that metal.
-The forms are perexcept where they are copied from n objects, or pieces of Western manufacture as watch wheels, and there is a clever use of wire-curled, twisted, and arranged in elaborate network.
+The gold ornaments made by the Ashantis are, perhaps, the best available instances of primitive work in that metal.
+The forms are peculiar, except where they are copied from natural objects, or pieces of Western manufacture, such as watch wheels, and there is a clever use of wire-curled, twisted, and arranged in elaborate network.
 This network is sometimes left open, and sometimes soldered down on to a plate of gold.
 The rich colour of the Ashanti gold work is remarkable, and is probably due to some artificial surface treatment.
 The curious aggry beads are found in Ashanti in the soil.
 They resemble the work of early Venetian glass-workers.
 They are opaque, with patterns, mostly rings, upon their surfaces.
 No one knows how they got to Africa, but they are worth their weight in gold-dust.

 Among the archaic remains recently discovered in Rhodesia, evidences of considerable skill in metal working, especially in gold, have been found.
 Beads of gold in all stages of manufacture, and finished beads, facetted, or with geometric designs chased upon them, are there, and are of the greatest interest.
 No soldering seems to have been used, as far as is yet known, the many ring-heads being only pressed into form.
-Wire-work particularly, so dear to the savage as well as to the modern gieweller, is found in plenty in Rhodesia.
+Wire-work particularly, so dear to the savage as well as to the modern jeweller, is found in plenty in Rhodesia.
 Bangles of gold, silver, iron, and copper, made into wire, and also of solid form, are found, as well as beads of ivory and silver.
-The beads were, no doubt, strung together for necklast or for bracelets.
+The beads were, no doubt, strung together for necklaces or for bracelets.

-The finest gold workmanship is that for among the early Etruscan jewellery; the findesigns are probably to be found amo to early Greek work.
-But here I feel I am delicate ground, as Oriental designs have to considered, and many antiquaries hold the even the finest Greek designs have a traceal Oriental origin.
-Egyptian art also has we high qualities, even at an extremely remorperiod, as is testified by the late discoveries Dr. Flinders Petrie at Abydos.
+The finest gold workmanship is that found among the early Etruscan jewellery; the finest designs are probably to be found among the early Greek work.
+But here I feel I am on delicate ground, as Oriental designs have to be considered, and many antiquaries hold that even the finest Greek designs have a traceable Oriental origin.
+Egyptian art also has very high qualities, even at an extremely remote period, as is testified by the late discoveries of Dr. Flinders Petrie at Abydos.